Real Lives, Real Listening books

 Part 5 Language development practice

-This section recycles useful lexis from the listening passage.
+This section recycles useful lexis and grammar from the listening passage.

 BACK TO TOP

-Richard Cauldwell of SpeechInAction shares my enthusiasm for using recordings of real speech:
+Richard Cauldwell of SpeechInAction shares my enthusiasm for using recordings of authentic speech: